GustavoDePieri/guilhermeCabral/replit.md

 1. **Server Setup**
    - Express application with middleware
    - Request logging and performance monitoring
+   - Static file serving for articles (PDF files from /Artigos folder)
    - Static file serving in production
    - Vite integration for development